There is a story told by life coaches and motivational speakers.

 -Na America be that, stop comparing us

 -Sharrapp.
 Which one have you made?

 Or we can think

--Piracy (come on, how were you watching Netflix& HBO shows)
+piracy (come on!, how are you watching Netflix & HBO shows)

 THEN ,our minds will collaborate with us to think our way around these issues and maybe even make them work for out stories/Productions .
-Instead of it providing confirmation for why we cant achieve certain levels of storytelling and production we desire.
+Instead of it providing confirmation for why we cant meet certain levels of storytelling and production we want.

-I dont have a dog in this fight(yet) , im just a fan, who thinks there is greatness waiting to be released.
+I don’t have a dog in this fight(yet) , im just a fan, who thinks there is greatness waiting release.

 This video is LONG but worth it.
 (If you can binge watch a whole season of a TV series you can watch this).
 Here you can listen to indie filmmaker in the U.S speak frankly about the challenges they face in financing, making and getting distribution for their films.

 You’d be surprised how similar our challenges are.